Royal Bank of Scotland Savings Guide

 The first step for any savings, however, should be an ISA.
 This is a savings account held in a tax-free ‘wrapper’ that benefits from tax-free interest, up to a certain annual allowance.

-Whichever RBS savings account you choose, make sure you understand how it operates and any restrictions on the account.
+Whichever Royal Bank of Scotland savings account you choose, make sure you understand how it operates and any restrictions on the account.

-The first £75,000 (as of January 2016) of any savings held with RBS is protected by the Financial Services Compensation Scheme (FSCS).
+The first £75,000 (as of January 2016) of any savings held with Royal Bank of Scotland is protected by the Financial Services Compensation Scheme (FSCS).
 Typically, this protection applies per bank, not per banking institution.
 In this case, if you also have savings with NatWest, you will be covered for deposits of up to £75,000 for this bank too.